Rating: ![]()

 Most of the light action series with a variety of characters have a lot in common with this--Tenchi Muyo, El Hazard, Ranma 1/2, Slayers, and Fushigi Yuugi.
 The most similar is easily Slayers (though that's less sleazy), and it also has a lot in common with Fushigi Yuugi (which is generally much more serious) and Ruin Explorers (which is more serious and much cleaner).

 The DVD is a fairly standard old-style USM release; clean video, clean audio, and a minimum of special features: a "meet the cast" section where you can jump to a scene that showcases each main character's thing.
-On the positive side, they're starting to acknowledge the Japanese acting--you can switch audio tracks for those clips, and the Japanese actors are listed in the menu as well (a partial Japanese cast is given on the package, as well).
+On the positive side, had finally started to acknowledge the Japanese acting--you can switch audio tracks for those clips, and the Japanese actors are listed in the menu as well (a partial Japanese cast is given on the package, as well).
 You can apparently get to more special features (scripts, images) if you have a DVD-ROM drive.
 The disc also includes the first episode of the Maze TV series--it shows up looking just like a third OAV in the menu, on the 2nd page of the chapter index.

 USM labeled it 13-up, but it should be 16-up on account of blunt sexuality, a lot of nudity, and generally crude behavior.